I used to be so scared of talking to new people, shit I was anxious in general. Meeting new people was the worst!

-So this just happens.
+So this happens.
 It’s out of your direct control.
 And it sucks.
-Having your thinking, your inner critic, telling ‘you won’t be able to do shit’.
-Awfully demotivating.
+Having your thoughts telling you demotivating shit like:

 These thoughts stem from your limiting beliefs.
 Setting you up for failure.
 Nothing is decided yet!
-But being stuck in this thought pattern ensures you won’t have a good time.
+But being stuck in these thought patterns ensure you won’t have a good time.
 Let’s change the way thoughts pop up like that.

-Let’s refer to thoughts in your mind, to letters in a bowl of soup.
-A highly sophisticated metaphor.
+Thoughts in your mind, are like ingredients in a bowl of soup.
+(A sophisticated metaphor, I know.)
 The surface is your consciousness – underneath are your unconscious thoughts.
-At the surface are a bunch of ingredients, but underneath the surface, there is an unknown variety of other ingredients.
+At the surface are a bunch of ingredients.
+But underneath the surface, various ingredients are bubbling up.

 The same happens in your mind, under the surface, is the bulk of the content.
 But you can only see what pops to the surface.
-Ingredients have been put in your mind by what you have been told, but more importantly what you have been telling yourself.
-Mostlye; negative thoughts.
+Ingredients have been put in your mind by what you have been told.
+But also what you have been keep telling yourself.

 In the soup, relative quantity determines the chance of a certain ingredient floating up.
 There is a lot of onion in the soup – you see lots of onion at the surface.
 Pick up the onions throw ’em out.
 Replace them with meatballs.
 Voila, you will see more meatballs popping to the surface.

-The soup comparison is parallel to Freud’s metaphor of the mental Iceberg.
 It’s time to change the ingredients in your mind.
-You can’t change what pops up in your mind.
+You can’t control what pops up in your mind.
 But you can change what you do with your thoughts.
 And what you put back in the bowl.

 So how can you change the ingredients?

 First of all, cultivate an objective awareness.
 Become conscious of your thought process.
 Take note when negative thoughts pop up.
-Mental notes, or a literal notebook where you write them down.
+Use a notebook where you write them down.